 - counselling skills

-The Applied Sport Psychology master's degree at St Mary's University has been accredited by the British Psychological Society (BPS) and the British Association of Sport and Exercise Sciences (BASES).
+Our postgraduate Sport Psychology degree is accredited by the British Psychological Society (BPS) and endorsed by the British Association of Sport and Exercise Sciences (BASES).

 Dr Carla Meijen

 Course Lead - Applied Sport Psychology MSc, PGDip, PGCert

 Join us at a postgraduate eventOpen Days

 The modules listed below are the modules that were available to students in the 2023/24 academic year and are illustrative of what may be offered for 2024/25.